 The proposed method addresses three challenging issues in constructing a large system of structural equations, i.e., memory capacity, computational time, and statistical power.
 First, the limited information models are considered to develop the algorithm.
 In this way, we avoid working with full information models which may consist of many subnetworks and involve a massive number of endogenous variables.
 Second, allowing us to fit one linear model for each endogenous variable at each stage makes the algorithm computationally fast.
 It also makes it feasible to parallelize the large number of model fittings at each stage.
 Finally, the oracle properties of the resultant estimates show that the proposed method can achieve optimal power in identifying and estimating regulatory effects.
 Furthermore, the efficient computation makes it feasible to use the bootstrap method to evaluate the significance of regulatory effects.

 The rest of this paper is organized as follows.
 First, we state an identifiable model in Section~\ref{Sec-SEM}.
 Section~\ref{Sec-2SLS} revisits the instrumental variables view on the classical 2SLS method, which motivates our development of the 2SPLS method in Section~\ref{Sec-2SPLS}.
-In Section~\ref{Sec-Theory}, we show that the estimates from 2SPLS have the oracle properties with the proof included in the Appendix.
+We show in Section~\ref{Sec-Theory} the theoretical properties of the estimates from 2SPLS, with the proof included in the Appendix.
 Simulation studies are carried out in Section~\ref{Sec-Simu} to evaluate the performance of 2SPLS.
 An application to a real data set to infer a yeast gene regulatory network is presented in Section~\ref{Sec-RData}.
 We conclude this paper with a discussion in Section~\ref{Sec-Disc}.

-\section{THE IDENTIFIABLE MODEL}
+\section{The Identifiable Model}

 We follow the practice of constructing system (\ref{Eqn-FullInfo}) in analyzing genetical genomics data \citep{Logsdon2010, Cai2013}, and assume that each endogenous variable is affected by a unique set of exogenous variables, that is, the structural equation in (\ref{Eqn-LimitedInfo}) has known zero elements of $\boldsymbol{\psi}_k$.
 Explicitly, we use $\mathcal{S}_k$ to denote the set of row indices of known nonzero elements in $\boldsymbol{\psi}_k$.
 Then we have known sets $\mathcal{S}_k, k=1, 2, \cdots, p$, which dissect the set $\{1, 2, \cdots, q\}$.
 We explicitly state this assumption in the below.